chinapandaman/PyPDFForm/docs/v2/api_reference.md

 The fill method takes a python dictionary object `data` and fill the PDF form template with it.
 Keys of the objects should match the annotated names of elements on the PDF form.
-Based types of values as well as different types of elements different actions will be performed on the PDF form.
+Based on types of values as well as different types of elements different actions will be performed on the PDF form.

 #### Parameters: